hturnbull93/hturnbull93/README.md

   - Front end of [Improv Guide](https://improv.guide/) - SCSS/Bootstrap in Python/Django
 - As part of developing these sites I created graphics using GIMP2/Adobe Photoshop, and prototyped using Figma.

 **Freedom Tech Ltd** (Nov 2015 to Jul 2017)
 *Marketing and Project Manager*

 - I set up automated tools for creating white label marketing assets for customers.
 - I developed web-scraping tools in VisualBasic to gather product data from supplier's online catalogues.
-- I assited with development of the customer portal system, focussing on UI, UX and QA.
+- I assisted with development of the customer portal system, focussing on UI, UX and QA.

 ## Hobbies and Interests